 HOW TO MAKE VIETNAMESE DIPPING SAUCE FOR SEAFOOD & STEAMED CHICKEN | NƯỚC CHẤM HẢI SẢN VÀ GÀ HẤP

 When it comes to Asian sauces, most people will think of Siracha, fish sauce, and even chili garlic sauce.
-But none of these sauces would taste too great with seafood.
+But none of these sauces would taste too great with seafood, unfortunately.
 Siracha and chili garlic sauce will overcrowd your tastebuds with a spicy taste that can take away from the taste of most seafood, and fish sauce alone can taste too salty for some.
 This dipping sauce recipe uses fish sauce as the base, but has a few other ingredients to enhance more flavor.

 This dipping sauce for seafood (and steamed chicken) is extremely easy to make and only requires six ingredients.
 You can make smaller batches at a time, or you can make a lot and save for later.
 Without any added preservatives, this dipping sauce should last a good few months.
 We keep our jar of this sauce in the refrigerator, but it can also be stored at room temperature as well.

 - Add sugar, salt, green chili, and garlic to a mortar and pestle.
 Bash until the ingredients become paste-like.

 - Put the paste-like ingredients into a bowl; add fish sauce and lime juice.
 Stir to mix well and the sauce is done!